Jorge Sampaio, former president of Portugal, dies at 81

 He switched his allegiance to the mainstream Socialist Party in 1978 and from the following year was returned five times to parliament as a Socialist lawmaker.

-Sampaio ran successfully for mayor of Lisbon, the capital, in 1979, and 10 years later became leader of the Socialist Party.
+Sampaio ran successfully for mayor of Lisbon, the capital, in 1989, when he also became leader of the Socialist Party.

 United Nations Secretary-General Kofi Annan appointed Sampaio as his special envoy on tuberculosis in 2006.
 The following year, Annan’s successor Ban Ki-moon made him the U.N.
 High Representative for the Alliance of Civilizations.